Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 6. Cement Quality

 Different types of cement have varying properties affecting the mix design.
+You can never compromise on the quality of cement used in home building.
 Here's how cement quality can influence the mix:

-a.
-Strength: Higher strength cements may allow for a lower overall cementitious content while achieving the target strength.
+• Strength: Higher strength cement may allow for a lower overall cementitious content while achieving the target strength.

-b.
-Setting time: The setting time of the cement (normal, rapid-set) can influence the time available for placing and finishing the concrete.
+• Setting time: The setting time of the cement (normal, rapid-set) can influence the time available to place and finish the concrete.

 7. Water-Cement ratio